Likhith27/EON-QUEST/README.md

 ## Note
    CORE is a game creation platform that allows users to create and play games.
 CORE primarily focuses on web-based games and doesn't generate standalone executable files (.exe) like traditional game engines.
 Instead, games created with CORE are typically played through the CORE launcher.

+   #### The game's original name, Mayadweepam, was subsequently changed to Eon Quest:In the forbidden forest.
+In core engine the game name goes as "Mayadweepam"

 ## How to install and run the game